Russian rights group says over 1,000 detained at protests

-MOSCOW (AP) — A Russian rights group says more than 1,000 people were detained at anti-government protests across the country on Sunday.
+MOSCOW (AP) — More than 1,000 people were detained at anti-government protests across the country in what the Kremlin on Monday called a legitimate response to unauthorized rallies.

-The OVD-Info group, which tracks police detentions and posts the names of the detainees on its website, said Monday that 1,018 people were detained, nearly half of them in St. Petersburg.
+The OVD-Info group, which tracks police detentions and posts the names of the detainees on its website, said that 1,018 people were detained during Sunday’s demonstrations against a government plan to increase the ages at which Russians collect their state pension.

-Russia’s second-largest city saw arguably the most robust response with riot police charging at protesters with batons.
-Police arrested minors and elderly people.
+Nearly half of those detained were rounded up in St. Petersburg, according to the OVD-Info.
+Russia’s second-largest city arguably saw the most robust response with riot police charging at protesters with batons.
+Minors and elderly people were among those arrested.

-The rallies, which had been called by opposition leader Alexei Navalny, were held in dozens of towns and cities to protest a government plan to increase the state pension age by five years.
+President Vladimir Putin’s spokesman, Dmitry Peskov, said the police acted in accordance with the law in response to unauthorized protests.
+He added that “hooligans and provocateurs” mixed up with protesters and assailed police.

 Most Read Nation & World Stories